 Ironically, it looks like of all the things HIDE does, hiding isn’t one of them.

 Slapped right in the middle of town overlooking Green Park, HIDE is wünderchef Ollie Dabbous’ latest project.
 It’s three storeys tall, open all day, and it’s a team project together with Hedonism Wines, whose shop next door literally has the largest selection of grape-booze in the world.
-And now, in danger of attracting the place even more attention, it’s landed itself a Michelin star within a year of opening.
+And then, in danger of attracting the place even more attention, HIDE landed itself a Michelin star within a year of opening.

 From top to bottom the entire space seems to be made from wood, with tree-cut tables, chairs, floors, and fittings – even the building itself is corkscrewed through its centre by a huge, one-of-a-kind wooden spiral staircase that connects each of the three floors (and looks like it was ripped right out of a fairytale).